 - In a stand mixer or a large bowl with a hand mixer, cream butter and sugar together.
 Beat in one egg at a time and add vanilla extract.

 - Sift flour, baking powder, and salt together.
 Begin alternating as you add the dry ingredients and heavy whipping cream in the bowl until they are well blended.

-- Take the remaining 6 regular-sized Oreos and remove the filling.
+- Take the remaining 6 regular-sized Oreos and remove the filling with a butter knife.
 Place the cookie in a bag or between two pieces of wax paper and finely crush them.

 - Ice the cupcakes once they are fully cooled and top each cupcake with a mini Oreo.